-- The Careers Leader works closely with subjects to co-ordinate and organise relevant events, such as STEM and Catering (encouraging students to complete the Junior Chef Programme at Eastleigh College). - A training programme for teachers, including on the Gatsby Benchmarks, is currently being developed to ensure that careers education is embedded and linked to curriculum learning across all subjects.
+- The Head of Careers works closely with subjects to co-ordinate visits by employers to supplement curriculum learning, and organise relevant events, such as STEM and Catering (encouraging students to complete the Junior Chef Programme at Eastleigh College). - The Careers Champion programme across faculties will be responsible for training subject teachers on the Gatsby Benchmarks and other relevant careers information, as well as ensuring that careers education is embedded and linked to curriculum learning across their relevant subject.